As more evidence emerges it continues to highlight the importance of innovating and collaborating to have greater sustainability impact.

 What we all want to know is, do standards systems make a difference?
 Do they have an impact on the issues that people care about?
 With the available evidence, we’re already starting to build that picture.
 As we fill the research gaps, we will be able to better answer these questions, as well as build a deeper understanding of what makes standards more effective in some places than others, and what elements of standards make the biggest difference.

-- Sign up to this webinar on 24 September, 11:00 GMT, where experts will discuss evidence on the reach, contribution and impacts of standards on smallholder farmers.
+- Watch this webinar on the reach, contribution and impacts of standards on smallholder farmers.